lfit/releng-docs/docs/nexus3.rst

-Nexus 3 communicates with Jenkins server which is the interface used to make the docker image publications on a scheduled or by demand basis (depending on the Jenkins JJB configuration for the particuar job).
+Nexus 3 communicates with Jenkins server which is the interface used to make the docker image publications on a scheduled or by demand basis (depending on the Jenkins JJB configuration for the particular job).